Ghosn’s wife slams Japan detention as ‘draconian’ in letter

 - Jeff and MacKenzie Bezos to end marriage that saw Amazon soar

-Confined to an unheated cell, Ghosn has lost almost 7 pounds (3 kilograms) in two weeks, with meals of mainly rice and barley, she wrote.
+Confined to an unheated cell, her husband has lost almost 7 pounds (3 kilograms) in two weeks, with meals of mainly rice and barley, she wrote.
 He is denied his medication, given 30 minutes to exercise daily and is allowed to bathe two or three times a week, she said.

 “No human being should be detained under conditions so harsh that their only plausible purpose is to coerce a confession,” said the letter, which cited cases in which people were later found innocent but had been detained for months.

-Tokyo Deputy Chief Prosecutor Shin Kukimoto told reporters last week the prosecutors are confident they have a case.
+Tokyo Deputy Chief Prosecutor Shin Kukimoto told reporters last week that prosecutors are confident they have a case.
 Ghosn’s lawyers have complained about the prolonged detention but their appeals have been rejected.
 Prosecutors say Ghosn is a flight risk and he may tamper with evidence.
 No trial date has been set.

 Carole Ghosn’s letter defended her husband’s character and his record in the auto industry.
-Ghosn led Nissan for two decades, rescuing the Japanese automaker from near-bankruptcy.

 “My husband is well known as a person of unimpeachable honor, honesty and integrity,” she said in her letter.